fusepoolP3/overall-architecture/wp3/Stanbol-FISE-alignment-with-OpenAnnotation.md

 # Working Plan

-1. Looking at the available standards
+1. Looking at the available standards (done)
-2. Definition of the aligned annotation model
+2. Definition of the aligned annotation model (until end of June)
-3. Implementation in in the Enhancer core modules
+3. Implementation in in the Enhancer core modules (until August)
 4. Adaptations of all Enhancement Engines
 5. Adaptations of client libraries